metadatacenter/cedar-docker-build/README.md

 ### Releasing Images

-`bin/release-all-images.sh` is a legacy BMIR Nexus/DockerHub script with a hard-coded registry.
-It is not yet the production release path for the current snapshot estate.
-Configurable registry prefixes, immutable image tags/digests, credentials, and CI publication remain tracked in the Docker roadmap.
+`CEDAR_IMAGE_PREFIX` selects both the registry and namespace used by the builder.
+It defaults to `metadatacenter`; set it before building to use another registry.
+Do not include `https://`, a tag, or a trailing slash:

+    export CEDAR_IMAGE_PREFIX=<registry-host>:<port>/<namespace>
+    cedarcli docker build all
     ./bin/release-all-images.sh

-Note that Docker's `~/.docker/config.json` file must be configured to allow the invoking user to push images.
-For CEDAR's DockerHub, the relevant configuration instructions are [here](https://github.com/metadatacenter/cedar-conf/wiki/Configuring-Docker-to-use-the-CEDAR-Nexus-DockerHub).
+The release script pushes the already-prefixed local images; it does not retag them.
+Docker must be logged in to the selected registry before the push.
+This manual script is not yet the production release path: immutable image manifests, credentials, and CI publication remain in the Docker roadmap.

 BMIR's Nexus server can then be queried to verify that all images of the specified version are available, e.g.,